caldevopsonline/UrlCapture1.0/README.md

 # UrlCapture1.0

 # Overview
 This is a simple flask application that allows users to enter a url from HTML user interface and get a response that retrieves data from the web address.
-The the data captured is displayed to the user and a copy of the data is saved as txt file.The project has been deployed in localhost, Azure Devops and Amazon Beanstalk
+The the data captured is displayed to the user and a copy of the data is saved as txt file.The project has been deployed in localhost, Azure Devops and Amazon Beanstalk.

 # Demo Links
 1. Azure DeVops :    https://webscraper-app.azurewebsites.net
 2. Amazon Beanstalk: http://flaskupdate-env.eba-ki2hcsgk.us-east-1.elasticbeanstalk.com/
 # Installation
 Installing dependencies, run the following command
->>pip install bs4
+1. pip install bs4
->>pip install requests
+2. pip install requests
->>pip install flask
+3. pip install flask

 # Running in Localhost
 flask command ===>> flask run